 Disconnection triggers addictive behaviours: obsession, compulsivity, acting out, dark-net digital dependency, substance/alcohol abuse, eroticised rage, manifest disconnection from reality.

 Digital addiction can affect the quality of sleep, too little sleep disrupts the body’s ability to digest, renew and restore itself.
 When we sit in front of our computers, without taking a break to eat, we are not only not digesting our food, habitually needing the quick-fix preference of processed (carbs) food: sugar, fat and salt.
 Stress-eating occurs as a result of feeling vulnerable, reaching impulsively for food is a coping mechanism for people who process emotion through their gut and not their mind.

-Hope.
-Healthy coping skills.
+Homeostasis -self regulating skills, engender resilence, authenticity, autonomy, collaboration, connection and community.
 Balancing stressors.
-Shift in focus and purpose from self-limiting fear-based thinking to creating intentions in the immediacy of daily life.
+Shifts in perceptions, and purpose from self-limiting fear-based thinking to creating intentions in the immediacy of daily life.

 Self-awareness can be practiced by actively observing yourself when communicating with others.
 This includes your reactions to verbal and non-verbal forms of communication, and the way those reactions influence your responses.
 This type of awareness also contributes to being able to self-regulate our thoughts feeling and actions.

 What changed for me ?
 How did I stop using, acting out destructive behaviours, overcome ambivalence and fear of change, into thriving and connection with my faily, friends and community?